TyrfingMjolnir/AwesomeWeb/README.md

 * Prerendered HTML documents utilized throughout; the understanding of publishing a document when product is added to database; opposed to building on demand from database.
 * Aggressively front loading pages on hover
 * Fixed image sizes, there is no layout shift on load
-* Compiled ECMA, only required JS loaded
+* Compiled ECMA, Google Closure PLOVR? only required JS loaded
 * Using push state to change pages to give the feeling of faster than full page reload

 ## HTMx vs React and when